openvinotoolkit/openvino.genai/README.md

 ## Speech to text processing using Whisper Pipeline
 <details>
-For more examples check out our [LLM Cheat Sheet](https://docs.openvino.ai)
+For more examples check out our [LLM Inference Guide](https://docs.openvino.ai/2024/learn-openvino/llm_inference_guide.html)

 NOTE: Whisper Pipeline requires preprocessing of audio input (to adjust sampling rate and normalize)